thesagarsehgal/isWebsiteDown/README.md

 # Is Website Down
-A tutorial project in SpringBoot, which checks whether a given website url is up or down?
+A tutorial project in SpringBoot, which checks whether a given website URL is up or down?

 Complete Blog Link: